 We currently serve our users from various co-located data centers located throughout the world.
 We also utilize Amazon Web Services and Microsoft Azure for the hosting of certain critical aspects of our business.
 As part of our distributed meeting architecture, we establish private links between data centers that automatically transfer data between various data centers in order to optimize performance on our platform.
 Damage to, or failure of, these data centers has in the past resulted in and could in the future result in interruptions or delays in our services.
 In addition, we have experienced, and may in the future experience, other interruptions and delays in our services caused by a variety of other factors, including, but not limited to, infrastructure changes, vendor issues, human or software errors, viruses, security attacks, fraud, general internet availability issues, spikes in usage, and denial of service issues.
 In some instances, we may not be able to identify the cause or causes of these performance problems within an acceptable period of time.
 For example, in January 2019, we experienced an outage in our services for less than two hours, which we later determined was initially caused by a technical issue with one of our vendors.
 Additionally, in connection with the addition of new data centers or expansion or consolidation of our existing data center facilities or other reasons, we may move or transfer our data and our users' metadata to other data centers.
 Despite precautions that we take during this process, any unsuccessful data transfers may impair or cause disruptions in the delivery of our service and we may incur significant costs in connection with any such move or transfer.
-Interruptions, delays, or outages in our services would reduce our revenue; may require us to issue credits or pay penalties; may subject us to claims and litigation; and may cause customers and hosts to terminate their subscriptions and adversely affect our ability to attract new customers and hosts.
-Our ability to attract and retain customers and hosts depends on our ability to provide customers and hosts with a highly reliable platform and even minor interruptions or delays in our services could harm our business.
+Interruptions, delays, or outages in our services would reduce our revenue; may require us to issue credits or pay penalties; may subject us to claims and litigation; and may cause customers and hosts to terminate their subscriptions and adversely affect our ability to attract and retain customers and hosts depends on